RabihSassouh/EverAfter_Elegance/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+###  Mastering AI Interaction: Unlocking the Potential of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+- This project utilizes advanced prompt engineering techniques to optimize interactions with AI models.
+By skillfully crafting input instructions, we enhance the AI's ability to answer wedding-related questions and assist both couples and business owners.
+This AI-driven feature is designed to improve user experience and provide personalized support throughout the wedding planning process.

 <br><br>